denoland/docs/runtime/manual/tools/documentation_generator.md

 1. Error for missing JS doc comment on a **public** type.
    - Ensures the code is documented.
 Can be suppressed by adding a jsdoc comment, or via an `@ignore` jsdoc tag to exclude it from the documentation.
-Alternatively add an `@internal` tag to keep it in the docs, but signify it's internal.
+Alternatively, add an `@internal` tag to keep it in the docs, but signify it's internal.

 For example: